-This has been reviewed on twenty-two occasions by Adult Social Care and Health Senior Management Team and a discussion between the Executive Director and Cabinet Member.
+This has been reviewed on twenty-three occasions by Adult Social Care and Health Senior Management Team and a discussion between the Executive Director and Cabinet Member.

-The latest review on week beginning 11 January 2021 notes that following ongoing work by officers the current position is that most building-based planned respite services will continue to remain closed.
+The latest review on week beginning 25 January 2021 notes that following ongoing work by officers the current position is that most building-based planned respite services will continue to remain closed.
 Emergency respite provision continues to be offered, both through building-based services or through outreach services to an individual's home where safe and appropriate to do so, however we are reviewing the safety of continuing this during the new national lockdown.

 Officers will continue working towards re-opening a centre within the County to offer respite in a Covid-secure environment when it is safe to do so.
-This planning continues to remain in the preliminary stages and a location is yet to be fully finalised.